c2FmZQ/tlsproxy/docs/QUIC.md

 incoming QUIC stream is treated like a separate TLS connection.

-When forwarding QUIC connections to `mode: HTTPS` backends, the incoming HTTP requests are proxied to the backend according to the negotiated ALPN protocol.
-If the protocol is `h3`, the requests are proxied using HTTP/3.
-If the protocol is `h2`, the requests are proxied using HTTP/2 over TCP.
+When forwarding QUIC connections to `mode: HTTPS` backends, the incoming HTTP requests are proxied to the backend according to the value of `backendProto`.
+If the value is `h3`, the requests are proxied using HTTP/3.
+If the value is `h2`, the requests are proxied using HTTP/2 over TCP.
 Otherwise, the requests are proxied using HTTP/1.1.